JCPenney Offers Billions To Buy Rival Kohl's, Report Says

-The owners of JCPenney have made an offer to acquire rival Kohl’s, according to a new report.
+The owners of JCPenney are bidding to acquire rival Kohl’s, according to a new report.

 Shopping-mall owners Simon Property and Brookfield Asset Management have offered around $8.6 billion for Kohl's stores, the New York Post reports.